woojinnn/CS-APP/labs/lab4/README.md

 ## Handout Instructions

 You can obtain your bomb in provided server.
-It is in `$HOME/attacklab` directory of your provided server machine.
+It is in `$HOME/handouts` directory of your provided server machine.

-Give the command: `tar -xvf target.tar` to extract file.
+Give the command: `tar -xvf attacklab.tar` to extract file.

-The files in `target` include:
+The files in `attacklab` include:

 * `README.txt`: A file describing the contents of the directory
 * `ctarget`: An executable program vulnerable to code-injection attacks